-Welcome to the fascinating world of sliding tile puzzles!
-At Puzzuzu, we've recreated the Classic Sliding Tile puzzle—the iconic puzzle that has challenged and captivated puzzle enthusiasts since the 1870s.
+At Puzzuzu, we've recreated the Classic Sliding Tile puzzle, the iconic tile puzzle that has challenged solvers since the 1870s.

-When people think of sliding tile puzzles, the 15-puzzle immediately comes to mind.
-This 4×4 grid with 15 numbered tiles represents the archetypal sliding puzzle—the classic that defined an entire category of brain teasers.
-While sliding puzzles come in many sizes and variations, the 15-puzzle remains the most recognizable and widely studied example of this puzzle type.
+When people think of sliding tile puzzles, they usually picture the 15-puzzle.
+This 4×4 grid with 15 numbered tiles defined the genre.
+Sliding puzzles come in many sizes and variations, but the 15-puzzle remains the best-known and most studied version.

-Created by Noyes Palmer Chapman, a postmaster from Canastota, New York, the puzzle gained massive popularity and became a genuine cultural phenomenon in 1880.
-The craze was so intense that it reportedly affected workplace productivity across America, with people obsessively trying to solve these wooden sliding puzzles.
+Created by Noyes Palmer Chapman, a postmaster from Canastota, New York, the puzzle became a cultural phenomenon in 1880.
+The craze was intense enough to reportedly affect workplace productivity as people obsessed over solving it.

-Understanding the puzzle's underlying mathematics reveals why it can be so challenging.
-The 15-puzzle has approximately 20.9 trillion possible configurations, but remarkably, exactly half of these arrangements are mathematically unsolvable.
-This property stems from what mathematicians call parity—a concept that determines whether a given configuration can be transformed into the solved state.
+The mathematics behind the puzzle explains why it can feel so stubborn.
+The 15-puzzle has about 20.9 trillion possible configurations, and exactly half of them are unsolvable.
+This comes from parity, which determines whether a given arrangement can be transformed into the solved state.

-The infamous puzzle maker Sam Loyd capitalized on this mathematical property in 1891 by offering a $1,000 prize (equivalent to about $35,000 today) for solving his "14-15 puzzle," where tiles 14 and 15 were swapped.
-This configuration was proven impossible to solve by Johnson & Story in 1879, making Loyd's challenge an elaborate mathematical joke.
+Sam Loyd capitalized on this in 1891 by offering a $1,000 prize for solving his "14-15 puzzle," where tiles 14 and 15 were swapped.
+The position had already been proven impossible by Johnson & Story in 1879, which made Loyd's challenge an elaborate mathematical joke.

-When you need to move a specific tile to a target position without disturbing solved areas, use the "walking around" technique:
+When you need to move one specific tile without breaking solved sections, use the "walking around" technique:

 For the last two tiles in any row: